 The office is located on the upper level of the HUB.
-To schedule an appointment contact Amber Rensberger at (260) 359-4027.
+To schedule an appointment contact Layla Solms at (260) 359-4027.

-Associate Dean of Student Life Director of Career Development & Counseling Services
+Dean of Student Services and Director of Career Development and Counseling

 Also available on this site are articles relating to struggles college students experience along with expert advice and commentary.
 You can even find stories from actual college students that went through these common struggles and how they were helped out of them.